partha-21/Inventary-Management-System-/README.md

 # Inventory Management API

 ## Project Overview
-The Inventory Management API is a backend application developed using Core Java, JDBC, and MySQL to streamline inventory operations through efficient product and stock management.
-It supports real-time inventory tracking, storage, and updates using CRUD operations while ensuring reliable data persistence with a normalized relational database.
-The project demonstrates practical backend development concepts, including database integration, SQL optimization, and object-oriented programming.
+The Inventory Management API is a Java-based backend application built using Java, JDBC, and MySQL to manage product inventory through RESTful CRUD operations.
+It supports real-time inventory tracking, efficient data storage, and optimized SQL queries using a normalized relational database.
+The project demonstrates backend API development, database integration, and scalable inventory management.

 ## Features
 - Manage product inventory with Create, Read, Update, and Delete (CRUD) operations